FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 ## 🚀 Backend Projects

 A compact overview of the systems I have built, adapted, or prepared as public backend projects.

-I focus on **real-world workflows, relational database design, Docker-based setup, maintainable backend structure, pricing logic, role-based access, and practical business automation**.
+These projects are designed to be **reproducible locally using Docker**, with clear setup commands, environment-based configuration, and production-like backend structure.

 <table>
   <tr>